What to eat in Madeira? 21 typical dishes to eat in Madeira

 Chicken Soup – Canja de Galinha

-We have included chicken soup in this list as it is part of a unique Christmas tradition, very different from mainland Portugal.
+We have included chicken soup in this list as it is part of a unique Christmas tradition that is very different from mainland Portugal.
 On Christmas Eve after the Midnight Mass, in Madeira, it is traditional to eat chicken soup accompanied by a bolo do caco sandwich with chicken leftovers or meat in a garlic vine (see also below).

 This soup takes the usual ingredients of chicken soup, chicken and offal (gizzards, neck, heart, paws, and liver), rice or pasta, onions, and sometimes can take turnips and carrots.
 It’s just comforting.